 Hazel Sanchez – Anchor and Reporter.

 Alice Gainer – Anchor and Reporter

 Carolyn Gusoff – Anchor and Reporter

 Cindy Hsu Awards

-She has won several awards including the “Reporter of the year” from NY and NJ Asian-American Law Enforcement Organization.
-Moreover, Cindy also received an award for the New York AP Broadcasters Award for Best Feature on her personal adoption story of, ‘Bringing Rosie Home’ which was nominated for an Emmy Award.
+She has won several awards including the “Reporter of the year” from the NY and NJ Asian-American Law Enforcement Organization.
+Moreover, Cindy also received an award for the New York AP Broadcasters Award for Best Feature on her personal adoption story, ‘Bringing Rosie Home’ which was nominated for an Emmy Award.